The Jewish LobbyThe largest single-issue lobby in the USA

 2. The Center for Responsive Politics

-The Center for Responsive Politics, publisher of OpenSecrets.org, tracks all lobbies and PACs, and describes the 'background' of those 'Pro-Israel' PACs as, "A nationwide network of local political action committees, generally named after the region their donors come from, supplies much of the pro-Israel money in US politics.
+The Center for Responsive Politics, publisher of OpenSecrets.org, tracks all lobbies and PACs, and describes the 'background' of those 'Pro-Israel' PACs as, "A nationwide network of local political action committees, generally named after the region their donors come from, supplies much of the pro-Israel money in U.S. politics.
 Additional funds also come from individuals who bundle contributions to candidates favored by the PACs.
 The donors' unified goal is to build stronger Israel-United States relations and to support Israel in its negotiations and armed conflicts with its Arab neighbors."

 The Center for Responsive Politics: 1990–2006 data shows that "pro-Israel interests have contributed $56.8 million in individual, group and soft money donations to federal candidates and party committees since 1990." [$3.6 mpy] In contrast, Arab-Americans and Muslims PACs contributed slightly less than $800,000 during the same (1990–2006) period.
 In 2006, 60% of the Democratic Party's fundraising and 25% of that for the Republican Party's fundraising came from Jewish-funded PACs.
 According to a Washington Post estimate, Democratic presidential candidates depend on Jewish sources for as much as 60% of money raised from private sources.

 AIPAC president Howard Friedman says "AIPAC meets with every candidate running for Congress.
 These candidates receive in-depth briefings to help them completely understand the complexities of Israel's predicament and that of the Middle East as a whole.
-We even ask each candidate to author a 'position paper' on their views of the US-Israel relationship – so it's clear where they stand on the subject."
+We even ask each candidate to author a 'position paper' on their views of the U.S.-Israel relationship – so it's clear where they stand on the subject."

 According to Mitchell Bard, Israel lobbyists also educate politicians by: